 The College is committed to complying fully with the Americans with Disabilities Act (ADA) and ensuring equal opportunity in employment for qualified persons with disabilities.
 All employment practices and activities are conducted on a non-discriminatory basis.
 However, it is the responsibility of the employee/applicant to notify the College of the existence of any qualifying disability and any reasonable accommodation necessary to perform the essential functions of the job.
-Requests for reasonable accommodations should be made to your supervisor, the Manager of Human Resources or the EEOO.
+Requests for reasonable accommodations should be made to your supervisor, the Manager of Human Resources, or Equal Employment Opportunity Officer.